-JavaScript Timers.
-Here’s Everything You Need To Know
+Everything You Need To Know About JavaScript Timers

 Posted by TotalDC

-By using timers you can delay the execution of code so that it does not get done at the time when page is loaded or event is triggered.
-For example you can use timers to change the ad banners on your website at a regular intervals etc.
+By using timers you can delay the execution of code so that it does not get done at the time when the page is loaded or the event is triggered.
+For example, you can use timers to change the ad banners on your website at regular intervals, etc.

 How To Execute Code After Delay In JavaScript

-The setTimeout() function is used to execute a function once after a certain period of time.
-Syntax of this function looks like this:
+The setTimeout() function is used to execute a function once after a certain period.
+The syntax of this function looks like this:

 setTimeout(function, milliseconds)

-As you can see this function accepts two parameters – function to execute and delay parameter which is optional.
+As you can see this function accepts two parameters – the function to execute and the optional delay parameter.
 Delay is written in milliseconds.
 Here’s how it works:

 <script>